viamrobotics/docs/docs/configure/_index.md

 ---
-title: "Configure a Smart Machine"
+title: "Machine Configuration"
-linkTitle: "Configure a Machine"
+linkTitle: "Machine Configuration"
-weight: 30
+weight: 429
 type: "docs"
 description: "Before you can program a machine, you must configure its components and services as well as any modules, remotes, processes and frames."
 imageAlt: "Configure a Machine"